joeappleton18/com-1028-labs/part-2.md

 ```

+> > Ensure you add the correct imports to the top of the class.
+You can do this by pressing `Ctrl + Shift + O` in Eclipse.

 Above, we are testing that when the status is "completed" the `getByStatus` method is called with the parameter `true`.
 When the status is "active" the `getByStatus` method is called with the parameter `false`.

-4. Complete this task by adding the following tests:
+4. Now it's your turn!
+Complete this task by adding the following tests:

-- `public void testThrows500WhenGetAllDatabaseError()` - this tests the final point, if an exception is thrown, the status is set to 500 and the result is set to "Internal server error".
-You can stub the `getAll` method to throw an exception like this: `when(todoDao.getAll()).thenThrow(new SQLException());`
+- `public void testThrows500WhenGetAllDatabaseError()` - this tests the final point, if an exception is thrown, the status is set to 500.
+You can stub the `getAll` method to throw an exception like this: `when(todoDao.getAll()).thenThrow(new SQLException());` You can then check the status code like this: `verify(ctx).status(500);`.

 - `public void testGetTodoById()` - to create this test stub the value returned from the path param method.
 You can do this like this: `when(ctx.pathParam("id")).thenReturn("1");`.
+You should check that the `getTodo` method is called with the parameter 1.

 - `public void testThrows500WhenGetByIdDatabaseError()` - similar to the exception test above.